andersmurphy/cljs-fulcro-pwa/README.md

 Just remember to turn it back on when you want to test the service worker behaviour.

+If your still having trouble you can unregister the current service worker:

+Application -> Service Workers -> Unregister

-You can also simulate being offline
+You can also simulate being offline:

 Application -> Service Workers -> Offline